laaksomavrick/devblog/content/blog/speed-up-npm-workspace-docker-multistage-builds-for-lambda/index.md

 ---
-title: Speed up Docker builds for your Node.js Lambda functions
+title: Speeding up Docker builds for Node.js Lambda functions
-date: "2023-09-25T00:00:00.000Z"
+date: "2023-10-12T00:00:00.000Z"
-description: Learn how I achieved a 6000% decrease in build times from a few lines worth of code changes in my npm workspace.
+description: Decrease your Docker build times with a few lines worth of code changes by 1000% (more or less).
 ---

 Docker's ubiquity presently is not without warrant: pretty much every deployment process I've seen in the past five years of my career has leveraged it to generate images for deployments.
 Amazon's ECS, Google's Cloud Run, and Kubernetes in general all have images and containers at their core.
 So, accordingly, my present project (a serverless backend leveraging AWS Lambda) uses Docker to package the functions that are invoked.

-This generally works great - what we author on our local environments corresponds to what we see in our cloud development environments, in staging, and in production.
+This generally works great - what we author in our local environments corresponds to what we see in our cloud development environments, in staging, and in production.
-Our typical developer lifecycle is to author a change locally, test it locally, deploy the image to a image repository, and then use that image to deploy a container to a dev cloud environment to validate the changes in a serverless environment.
+Our typical developer lifecycle is to author a change locally, test it locally, deploy the image to an image repository, and then use that image to deploy a container to a dev cloud environment to validate the changes in a serverless environment.
 However, one component of this kept bothering me.

 Docker builds can be *slow*.